 That seems to be the case because under the leadership of Attorney Jeff Sessions, there is a chipping away of protected individual rights.
 The Justice Department recently announced several measures that caring Americans should find concerning.

 More states will be allowed to restrict voting rights, not only making it more difficult for blacks and the elderly to continue to vote, but also making it more difficult for first-time voters in traditionally disenfranchised groups.
 This is a gross chipping away of protected individual rights—one of the most basic.
-The right to vote.
+The right to vote, and our exercise of it, could directly impact our life, liberty and pursuit of happiness.

 More local police departments will again be able to operate without oversight, even though you can hardly go a week without hearing about aggressive police actions toward citizens who are not committing a crime.
 Often it involves young black males.
 More recently, policemen were overly aggressive with a white nurse in a hospital who was simply doing her job.
 Police brutality is still a problem in cities and towns all across America.